 This is a crucial step.
 The relationship starts when you both make a plan to connect again.
 Be part of the small percentage who actually follows up.
-Simple steps like friending on Facebook or following on Twitter are helpful, but a short email that includes a sentence about where you met and what you spoke about sent within a couple of days of meeting will make a strong impression.
+Simple steps like connecting on LinkedIn or following on Twitter are helpful, but a short email that includes a sentence about where you met and what you spoke about sent within a couple of days of meeting will make a strong impression.

 Create a system so you can check back in to invite them to an event, share a resource or make an introduction.
 It can be a Rolodex, spreadsheet, database or simply labeling mail in your inbox.
 Make sure you’re doing more than collecting business cards – make sure you’re actually building relationships.